sonata-project/SonataAdminBundle/docs/reference/console.rst

 ===============   ===============================================================================================================================
 Options           Description
 ===============   ===============================================================================================================================
- **bundle**       the bundle name (the default value is determined by the given model class, e.g. "AppBundle" or "YourNSFooBundle")
- **admin**        the admin class basename (by default this adds "Admin" to the model class name, e.g. "BarAdmin") **controller**   the controller class basename (by default this adds "AdminController" to the model class name, e.g. "BarAdminController")
+ **bundle**       the bundle name (the default value is determined by the given model class, e.g. "App" or "YourNSFooBundle") **admin**        the admin class basename (by default this adds "Admin" to the model class name, e.g. "BarAdmin") **controller**   the controller class basename (by default this adds "AdminController" to the model class name, e.g. "BarAdminController")
  **manager**      the model manager type (by default this is the first registered model manager type, e.g. "orm")